WireGuard/wintun/README.md

   - `clean`: Deletes all intermediate and output files.

   - `dvl`: Runs Static Driver Verifier, which includes a clean driver build, and creates a Driver Verification Log in `wintun.DVL.XML` file.
 Release configurations only.
 When you are ready to test your driver using the Windows Hardware Certification Kit (HCK), you need to copy the `wintun.DVL.XML` file to the `%SystemDrive%\DVL` directory on the test computer.

+  - `msm`: Builds Microsoft Installer Merge Module in `<output folder>\wintun.msm`.
+This target requires the driver to be built first (e.g. `nmake build msm` or `nmake dvl msm`).

 The driver output folder is: